The right wood

 Quilted Bigleaf maple from Vancouver Island

 Why I use any particular wood is a function of its structural and tonal qualities, availability, and marketability.
-Some woods like Bubinga, for example, look and sound fine, but most players do not want it.
+Some woods, like Bubinga for example, look and sound great, but most classical guitar players do not want it.
 As the traditional woods are becoming rapidly depleted many new species are being used as alternatives.
-Brazilian rosewood is now an endangered species.
-How much longer will high quality East Indian rosewood be available?

 Antonio de Torres, who can be considered the father of the modern classical guitar, employed many unusual woods for his guitars.
-He used Brazilian rosewood when he could get it, but also used locust, maple, cypress, and pear wood for the backs and sides of his instruments.
+He used Brazilian rosewood when he could get it, but also used locust, maple, cypress, and pear wood for the backs and sides.
 He built guitars at a time when most of what he used was sourced localy.
 Imported woods were rare and expensive.
-Although in modern times this situation has changed, I believe that in the not too distant future, luthiers will be forced to use local materials once again.
-The exotic tropical woods - the rosewoods and ebonies, will soon be exhausted due to overharvesting.
-Trade restrictions are making it difficult to obtain, or ship internationally, many of these woods.
-As of January, 2017, all of the dalbergia genus (rosewoods) are on the CITES list, which restricts international trade in these species.
-I am expecting that more luthiers will be using alternative back and side wood as a reaction to this.
+Although in modern times this situation has changed, I believe that luthiers will soon be forced to use local materials once again.
+The exotic tropical woods - the rosewoods and ebonies, may one day be exhausted due to overharvesting and environmental stresses.
+Trade restrictions are making it difficult to obtain, or ship internationally some woods.

 Luckily for luthiers and musicians, there are many excellent alternatives to the rare, exotic woods which we've come to think of as standard.